- Course Number:

 - Course Title:

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces basic sculptural form, processes, techniques, and concepts while addressing historical and contemporary issues in sculpture.
 Develops an introductory level of creative problem solving through making sculpture using a variety of techniques for clay and plaster (including but not limited to: mold making, casting, and direct construction over armatures).
 Introduces critical skills necessary to evaluate sculpture through critiques, discussions, and sculpture presentations by exploring artistic intent, examining aesthetic and structural solutions, and expanding perceptual awareness of sculpture.
 This is the first of a three-course sequence.
 Recommended: ART 117.
 Audit available.